Assistant Director of Corporate Communications

-ATLANTA, October 20, 2016 – Federal Home Loan Bank of Atlanta (FHLBank Atlanta) today announced the results of the 2016 director election for two member directors and two at-large independent directors.
-All directors-elect terms will begin on January 1, 2017.
+ATLANTA, October 5, 2017 – Federal Home Loan Bank of Atlanta (FHLBank Atlanta) today announced the results of the 2017 director election for one public interest independent director.
+The term for the director-elect will begin on January 1, 2018.

 FHLBank Atlanta offers competitively-priced financing, community development grants, and other banking services to help member financial institutions make affordable home mortgages and provide economic development credit to neighborhoods and communities.
-The Bank’s members—its shareholders and customers—are commercial banks, credit unions, savings institutions, community development financial institutions, and insurance companies headquartered in Alabama, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, and the District of Columbia.
+The Bank's members—its shareholders and customers—are commercial banks, credit unions, savings institutions, community development financial institutions, and insurance companies located in Alabama, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, and the District of Columbia.
 FHLBank Atlanta is one of 11 district banks in the Federal Home Loan Bank System.
-Since 1990, the FHLBanks have awarded approximately $5 billion in Affordable Housing Program funds, assisting more than 791,000 households.
+Since 1990, the FHLBanks have awarded approximately $5.4 billion in Affordable Housing Program funds, assisting more than 827,000 households.

 Assistant Director of Corporate Communications